leaf2fire/reasons/README.md

 something out of nothing, and give more than I take.
 As person who doesn't have the greatest memory, I often forget why I'm doing something and end up doing unnecessary work that doesn't put me anywhere closer to my goals.
 The exact opposite of efficient.
-In order to break my limits, I decided to document the reasons behind the decisions I make.
+In order to break my limits and become a bit more efficient, I decided to document the reasons behind the decisions I make.